At the Aquarium

 Grunt sculpin have short stocky bodies with large, bulbous heads and long, sharp, tapered snouts.
 Instead of scales, they have plates that have minute spines on them.
 Adults have small, flaplike cirri on the upper lip.
 These sculpin are mottled and streaked in shades of cream to orange-brown to dark brown.
 They have a bright orange bar on the base of the tail and all their fins except the pelvic fin are an orange-red color.

 These small fish reach a length of about 5-7.6 cm (2-3 in).

 The grunt sculpin diet consists of crustaceans, zooplankton, and fish larvae.

 When ready to mate, a female grunt sculpin is a very determined fish.
 She aggressively chases males until she corners one in a cave, crevice, or, an empty barnacle shell.
 She lays up to 150 eggs while closely guarding her captive male until he fertilizes the eggs.
 Then she departs the nest, leaving the male behind as the primary nest guarder.
 She may return to the nest occasionally to take over guard duties.
-When the time for hatching nears, the guarding fish takes the eggs into its mouth, swims out off the nest, and spits out the eggs out into the water column.
-This breaks the egg shells and frees the larvae that swim off as zooplankton.

 An awkward swimmer, grunt sculpin move along the bottom or crawl over rocks on the tips of their finger-like pectoral fins.
 Their movements are short twitchy hops, jerks, and jumps.